The energy suppliers ensure that you receive energy and sell electricity and/or natural gas and bill your energy use.

 The distribution grid operators manage, develop and maintain the electricity and/or natural gas distribution network for a specific territory and transmit, at the supplier's request, the energy to the end users.
 They provide new connections to the network and are responsible for reading your electricity and/or natural gas meter.
 In Flanders there are different DSO's.
 The operating company above all DSO's is .
 More information on Fluvius.

-The major electricity producers in Belgium are Electrabel and SPE.
+The major electricity producers in Belgium are Engie Electrabel, EDF Luminus and EON.
 No natural gas is generated in Belgium.
 All natural gas is imported from abroad.

-Energy suppliers who are not producers are to buy their energy from a producer or from energy exchange markets.
+Energy suppliers who are not producers buy their energy from a producer or on the power markets.

 Regulators monitor and regulate the liberalised energy market.
 In Belgium there is one federal regulator, ( www.creg.be) and there are three regional regulators: